EgosOwn/onionr/docs/onionr-draft.md

 ## Connections
     When a node first comes online, it attempts to bootstrap using a default list provided by a client.
     When two peers connect, they exchange PGP public keys and then generate a shared AES-SHA3-512 HMAC token.
 These keys are stored in a peer database until expiry.
     HMAC tokens are regenerated either every X many communications with a peer or every X minutes.
-Every 10 communications or every 24 hours is a recommended default.
+Every 10MB or every 2 hours is a recommended default.
     All valid requests with HMAC should be recorded until used HMAC's expiry to prevent replay attacks.
     Peer Types
         * Friends: